JGCdev/2D-Board-Mechanics/README.md

-# 2D-Board-Mechanics
-Idea for developing a board game in a web environment, based on Might and Magic Clash of Heroes.
+# 2D Board Game Idea based on Might and Magic Clash of Heroes.